LePhenix47/HRnet-Data-Table_npm-package/README.md

 ## Introduction

 HRnet Data Table is a React NPM library that provides a simple and flexible way to display data in a table format.
-With its support for sorting, filtering, and searching, HRnet Data Table makes it easy to work with large amounts of data in your React projects.
+With its support for sorting, and filtering, HRnet Data Table makes it easy to work with large amounts of data in your React projects.

 ## Features